Where to stay in Honduras?

 We’ll admit it: the Islas de la Bahía are the most touristy areas in Honduras.
 Travelers come here for the beaches, snorkeling, and diving, with direct access to the reef and a wide range of accommodation options.
 This archipelago is generally recommended for a first trip to Honduras, especially if your main goal is to enjoy the sea.

-Copán Ruinas (culture and Mayan sites)
+Copán Ruinas (culture and Maya sites)

-In the west of the country, Copán Ruinas is a must-see stop for travelers interested in exploring an impressive Mayan site.
+In the west of the country, Copán Ruinas is a must-see stop for travelers interested in exploring an impressive Maya site.
 The village is pleasant, easy to walk around, and offers a calmer atmosphere than the coast.
 It’s a cultural highlight to include between more relaxed, beach-oriented stops.

 Lake Yojoa (nature break between destinations)